 When we arrived in the British Virgin Islands after a 13 hour night crossing, we made landfall at Virgin Gorda and promptly reunited with Britt and Sandy from Halcyon, who we had last seen on radar at 3 am in a storm off the Turks and Caicos in the spring.
 We dropped anchor and spent a week swimming, hiking, attending to some boat issues and overdosing on free internet (generously provided by Richard Branson).

-After a week in Virgin Gorda we had a beautiful sail over to Anegada which was advertised as a remote, out-of-the-way destination.
-Unfortunately the Moorings fleet read the same advertisement and there were 70 plus charter boats crammed into a small harbour, all clamouring to drop $60 for a lobster dinner on the shore…not our speed.
+After a week in Virgin Gorda, we had a beautiful sail over to Anegada which was advertised as a remote, out-of-the-way destination.
+Unfortunately, the Moorings fleet read the same advertisement and there were 70 plus charter boats crammed into a small harbour, all clamouring to drop $60 for a lobster dinner on the shore…not our speed.
 This is the first time we have encountered a significant number of charter boats and most of these people have limited experience with either their boats or the area.
-The classic situation is a 50 foot cat trying to pick up a mooring ball in a crowded field with the main half down, the jib flapping in the wind, and five guys drinking beer waving greetings to other boats in the anchorage (as their crews franticly run to get out fenders…).
+The classic situation is a 50-foot cat trying to pick up a mooring ball in a crowded field with the main half down, the jib flapping in the wind, and five guys drinking beer waving greetings to other boats in the anchorage (as their crews frantically run to get out fenders…).

 Moma was fighting a cold and Alex had developed a severe allergic reaction to something, so we decided that we should start moving closer to civilization in case we needed medical attention.
 We did manage a quick stop at Jost van Dyke island along the way and Moma, Kathryn and I explored the “bubbling pools” which was a small basin fed by the incoming swells, causing the water to boil and receed.